v-nleaver/Hololens/hololens/hololens-release-notes.md

 - Build 20348.1432

 Windows Holographic, version 21H2 is now available and brings a great set of new features to HoloLens 2 users and IT professionals.
-This one’s about the improved troubleshooting and device reports, some fixed bugs in kiosk mode and the certificate viewer, the expanded manageability surface and the increased update reliability.
+This release includes improved troubleshooting and device reports, some fixed bugs in kiosk mode and the certificate viewer, the expanded manageability surface and the increased update reliability.
 A new flagship feature of this feature update coming to HoloLens is our Moving Platform Mode.
 Check out all the new great features for HoloLens 2!

 This latest release is a monthly update to version 21H1, but this time we're including new features, because of this the major build number remains the same and Windows Update indicates a monthly release to version 21H1 (build 20348).
-To ensure you've received 21H2, verify the version number is 20348.1432 or higher.
+To check if you have 21H2, verify the version number is 20348.1432 or higher.
 You can look at your Build Number in your **Settings** -> **System** -> **About** screen to confirm you are on the latest available build 20348.1432+.

 To update to the latest release, open the Settings app, go to Update & Security, and tap Check for Updates.
 For more information on how to manage HoloLens updates, visit [Manage HoloLens updates.](hololens-updates.md)